Kaohsiung Medical University Gangshan Hospital metro station

-Kaohsiung Medical University Gangshan Hospital is the station on the Red line of Kaohsiung MRT in Gangshan District, Kaohsiung City, Taiwan.
-Formerly Gangshan South station, it was renamed in 2024 with the extension of Red line to Gangshan station.
+Kaohsiung Medical University Gangshan Hospital is a station on the Red line of Kaohsiung MRT in Gangshan District, Kaohsiung City, Taiwan.
+Formerly Gangshan South station, it was renamed in 2024 with the extension of the Red line to Gangshan station.

-The station is an at-grade station.
+This is an at-grade station.
 It is located in the KMRT North Depot.

-On 30 June 2024, the extension which link it with Gangshan station has been operated.
+On 30 June 2024, the extension which links it with Gangshan station began operating.